sam2829/strongest-avenger-react/README.md

 ### ReactDOM

 ReactDOM is used for rendering components to the DOM.
-It bridges the gap between React's Virtual DOM and the actual DOM in the browser.
+It bridges the gap between Reacts Virtual DOM and the actual DOM in the browser.

 ### Axios